toggledbits/Vera-Decouple/README.md

 Once you've recoupled, the decouple save directory (default `/root/.decouple-saved`) should be regarded as invalid and discarded.

 If you lose the decouple save directory or it becomes corrupt, the script will warn you and stop.
-You can override the stop by supplying the "-f" option on the command line.
+You can override the stop by supplying the `-f` option on the command line.
 Any missing configuration will simply be restored to factory default, and the Vera should eventually update it to whatever settings the cloud services determine are correct for your unit.
 This is a fail-safe to ensure that you can always get back to cloud-connected service.

+## Questions and Support

+**THIS IS VERY IMPORTANT!
+PLEASE PLAY BY THE RULES!**

+Because discussion of decoupling has in the past drifted into territory that has gotten people banned from the Vera Community, please **do not** ask questions or report problems there.
+Use the [Issues](https://github.com/toggledbits/Vera-Decouple/issues) section of this repository for that purpose exclusively.

 ## Considerations for Your Own NTP Time Server